AdrianSI666/SpringForum/README.md

 # SpringForum

-Project in which I started learning spring.
+Backup of project in which I started learning spring.
 This is a forum for students.

-Still in work, my job was to do back-end.
+It was a group project, but my friends didn't make a proper frontend.
+It was chaotic, so my code went kinda chaotic too.
+It's a last update made.